fellesverkstedet/European-ShopBot-installations/README.md

 Solutions we are exploring:
 * Make open plans Fab Lab operators can download and fabriate on the ShopBot itself.
 Doors, window frames, wall, ceilings, accoustic panels, camera dust skirt etc.
-* Make clear 2D drwaings theat can be used as for faster rpoject mangamgnet and planning when setting up new Fab Labs
+* Make clear 2D drawings that can be used as for faster project mangagemment and planning when setting up new Fab Labs
 * Compile a bill of materials (BOM) of components that meet EU regulations